chloezql/flex-fullstack/README.md

 ## Data Model

 The application will store patients, therapists, basic health information, Lists and Items
-* users will have authentification as well as the therapists
+* users will have authentication
-* patients will be able to filter stored data of clinic and therapists.
+* patients will be able to filter stored data of clinic.
 With images and UI presenting.
 * users can make multiple appointments in table, and view their appointments
+* Users can see the direction to clinics
-* therapist can see their awaiting patients in table and according data
+* Users can edit their information

 An Example patient: